ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 Are you able to generate the product at a cost to make the business sustainable?
 Can someone else produce what you're doing as equal or better than you?
 Do you have a specific unfair advantage that protects you from competition?

+## What not to do
+- Build things that people don't want
+- Spend too much time building things without feedback from your end users
+- Make assumptions about things without getting insights
+- Spending too much time in your head

 Making High Quality Decisions fast and early.